GluuFederation/docs-ce-prod/3.1.3/source/docker/example.md

 - `CONFIG_DIR=$PWD/volumes/config-init/db`: used to identify the location of the persistence volumes you would like to store the `config.json` file.
 This location can be changed before first creating your configuration, but if changed after, the script won't be able to load up the previous configuration.

 - `HOST_IP=$(ip route get 1 | awk '{print $NF;exit}')`: This variable automatically pulls the current host IP address.
 This variable, along with `DOMAIN` variable, are used to populate the `/etc/hosts` file of the oxTrust container.
 This is necessary due to the fact that oxTrust must be able to discover oxAuth's `/.well-known/openid-configuration` to be properly configured.
-For that reason, NGINX, which is bound on the host network's `eth0` interface in this example, will route oxTrust to the proper location `https://$DOMAIN/.well-known/openid-configuration`.
+For that reason, NGINX, which is bound on the host network's `eth0` interface in this example, will route oxTrust to the proper location, `https://$DOMAIN/.well-known/openid-configuration`.

 - `GLUU_VERSION=<version>`: In the script, this is used to identify which version of `config-init` to run.
 This must match the version of Gluu Server you're trying to deploy.